Oakland City University Rankings

 Oakland City University Acceptance rate and admissions statistics

-Oakland City University has an acceptance rate of 68% and is among the top 30% of the most difficult universities to gain admission to in the United States.
+Oakland City University has an acceptance rate of 83% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women